codewars/docs/content/getting-started/kata-solved.md

 # When a kata gets solved

-Finally this great moment happened: tests output panel is all green, and you were able to submityour solution.
+Finally this great moment happened: tests output panel is all green, and you were able to submit your solution.
 Congratulations!
 It's time to collect your reward.
 It's also a good time to share some feedback, to guide others who'd encounter the same kata.

 ## Rewards